AnnaBien/Library-e-resources/Readme.md

 ### Cloud Scheduler

 Scheduler is used to invoke Cloud Run Functions by sending HTTP GET request at certain URLs.
-Application is scheduled to deploy a container at 11:55 PM the last day of the month.
+Application is scheduled to deploy a container at 12.00 AM the first day of the month.
-Next at 12.01 AM (6 minutes later) Cloud Scheduler sends an HTTP request that triggers the application.
+Next at 12.03 AM Cloud Scheduler sends an HTTP request that triggers the application.
 At the end the last function is invoked to delete the container.

 ## Running on localhost